suryabulusu/ensime.github.io/learning_scala.md

 Only when you have been able to write simple puzzles should you start ensime server, for now read [Getting Started](/getting_started).

-Bare in mind that there are several components (for Emacs with sbt) that go beyond just Scala the language:
+Bear in mind that there are several components (for Emacs with sbt) that go beyond just Scala the language:

 - Emacs itself for common text editing and project management
 - sbt the build tool for downloading your deps and building / running your app and tests